redit0/hex-tool/README.md

 After the files are in-game (via any method above):

-1. Open the game's code editor on the compiled `hex` binary
-2. If using the installer, run it once to set up all files, then compile `hex.src`
+1. If using the installer, run the installer files in order once to set up all files
-3. Move the compiled `hex` binary to `/bin/` or another location on your `$PATH` for easy access
+2. Move the compiled `hex` binary to `/bin/` for easy access if it's not already set to save there
-4. Run `hex` from the terminal
+3. Run `hex` from the terminal

 ---